kubernetes/cloud-provider-openstack/docs/using-openstack-cloud-controller-manager.md

   Deprecated.
 * `internal-lb`
   Determines whether or not to create an internal load balancer (no floating IP) by default.
 Default: false.
+* `cascade-delete`
+  Determines whether or not to perform cascade deletion of load balancers.
+Default: true.
 ### Metadata

 * `search-order`